dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ## Staging support

-Databricks supports both Amazon S3 and Azure Blob Storage as staging locations. `dlt` will upload files in `parquet` format to the staging location and will instruct Databricks to load data from there.
+Databricks supports both Amazon S3, Azure Blob Storage and Google Cloud Storage as staging locations. `dlt` will upload files in `parquet` format to the staging location and will instruct Databricks to load data from there.

 ### Databricks and Amazon S3